 Among the supporters of “45” are many struggling families, whose growing frustration has led them to invest hope in a “pathological liar,” in the words of Bernie Sanders, unaware that doing so puts their democracy, and therefore themselves, at much greater risk.
 (The Sanders interview took place before President Biden stepped down from election 2024.)

-Certainly not all supporters of “45” are sexist, racist, antisemitic or extremist.
-A large number of voters might be described as on-the-fence, confused by conflicting messages inundating the media, and simply distracted by their busy lives with little time for digging under headlines.
-They just keep voting Republican as they always have, not yet recognizing that the Party is now captured by antidemocratic forces.
+I do not mean to suggest that all MAGA supporters are sexist, racist, antisemitic or extremist.
+Certainly they are not.
+A large number of voters might be described as on-the-fence, confused by conflicting narratives, believing unreliable spin, or simply left with little time to dig for information.
+It’s very possible to keep voting for the same Party, not recognizing its capture by antidemocratic forces.

-But growing numbers of supporters have become radicalized.
-A frightening number of Americans are now conditioned to believe that their patriotic duty might require them to commit illegal acts and violence in order to “save” the country.
+However, other supporters of MAGA have become radicalized, and a frightening number of Americans are now conditioned to believe that their patriotic duty might require them to commit illegal acts and violence in order to “save” the country.
+Since 2001, government and independent sources claim that right-wing extremist violence has been responsible for 75% to 80% of U.S. domestic terrorism deaths since 2001.
+In contrast, left-wing extremist incidents have amounted go 10% to 15% of incidents and less than 5% of fatalities.

 Philosopher Eric Hoffer, in his 1951 book “True Believer,” posits that often a follower who joins an extremist movement has done so to relieve suffering: to escape pain through an intoxicating exit.
 Whether from economic hardship, social uncertainty, shifting demographics, or feelings of powerlessness, personal responsibility for life’s outcomes brings trepidation about the future.
 Followers are led to pivot their gaze away from true causes of grievance which the authoritarian leader has no intention to solve, and toward the “glory days” of an idealized past which never existed.